-Total revenues will climb in the first two years of the forecast to \$893.5 million in FY24 from \$804.5 million in FY22.
-In FY25, total revenues begin to decline as the impact of extraordinary advances to the ESSER fund end and state revenue continues to decline.
-Total revenues at the end of the forecast period, FY27, are projected at \$835.4 million, 3.8% higher than five years earlier in FY22.
+Total revenues will increase in the first year (FY23) of the forecast to \$909.7 million primarily related to the collection of PILOT payments.
+In FY24, total revenues begin to decline as the impact of reduced property tax collections have a carrying effect in the amount of \$44.9 million over the forecast.
+Total revenues at the end of the forecast period, FY27, are projected at \$810.5 million, 0.5% higher than five years earlier in FY22.
 In FY22 the funding breakdown was 70% local property taxes, 20% state aid, and 10% other sources.
-Due to the extraordinary advances to and from the ESSER Fund, the breakdown projected for FY23 is distorted: 65% local property taxes, 18% state aid, and 17% other sources with non-operating sources jumping to 10% from 2% the previous year.
+Due to the extraordinary advances to and from the ESSER Fund, the breakdown projected for FY23 is distorted: 62% local property taxes, 18% state aid, and 20% other sources with non-operating sources jumping to 10% from 2% the previous year.
 By the end of the forecast, FY27, the breakdown returns to more normal levels with local property taxes at 76%, state aid at 16%, and other sources at 8%.
 Absent the extraordinary advances, the decline in state aid over the forecast yields an expected decline in its contribution to total revenues.